-Strom Thurmond Lake, also known as Thurmond Lake and Lake Strom Thurmond, is a large reservoir located in McCormick County and Abbeville County.
+Strom Thurmond Lake, also known as Thurmond Lake and Lake Thurmond, is a large reservoir located in McCormick County and Abbeville County.
 It runs along the South Carolina and Georgia border offers numerous recreational opportunities.
 Believe it or not, nearly 1,200 miles of shoreline surround Thurmond Lake – that is about the same distance from South Carolina to Maine.
 Included in the mileage are the lake’s many islands and inlets, making for seemingly endless places to explore by boat.

 Originally named Clarks Hill Lake (after the SC town of the same name and Revolutionary War hero Elijah Clarke), the dam and reservoir were renamed in 1988 to honor former governor and long-time South Carolina senator, Strom Thurmond.

 Naturally, Georgia residents were quite upset that the shared lake had been renamed for an SC governor, so the next year they petitioned to have the lake renamed “Clarks Hill” once again.
 The bill wasn’t passed, but in 1989 Georgia passed a law making Clarks Hill Lake the official state name for the lake.
 Even today, many South Carolinians use the original name when referring to the lake.